 A new integrated qualitative and quantitative

-monitor he development of the nation's most important asset - its
+monitor the development of the nation's most important asset - its

-A second generation GNH concept (GNH 2.0) treating happiness as
+people.
+A second generation GNH concept (GNH 2.0) treating

-a socioeconomic development metric is proposed by the International
+development metric is proposed by the International Institute of

-Institute of Management.
-The institute proposes to call it Gross
+Management.
+The institute proposal is to call it Gross

-National Wellness Index (GNW Index) or Gross National Happiness Index
+National Wellness or Wellbeing Index (GNW Index) or Gross National Happiness Index